 Explain Human Reproductive System

 Reproduction is the process of producing new individuals of the same species by existing organisms of a species that is parents.
-Reproduction is important for continuation of species.
+Reproduction is important for the continuation of species.

 It may be asexual or sexual reproduction.
-Asexual reproduction takes place in small organisms like hydra, amoeba, paramecium, etc. Hydra produces by budding.
+Asexual reproduction takes place in small organisms like a hydra, amoeba, paramecium, etc. Hydra produces by budding.
 Animal-like amoeba, paramecium reproduces by binary fission.

 Types of Reproduction